7 Warning Signs of Your Partner’s Harmful Behavior in Therapy

 #7: They act a completely different way in counseling than they do at home.
 They are performing and putting on a show for the therapist and seeking to win the therapist’s approval.

 I encourage you to use these warning signs as a guide in your sessions and bring them to your therapist’s attention.
 Share with your therapist how your partner is behaving at home outside of the counseling sessions.
-This is especially true if the toxic behavior patterns (i.e., lying, control, manipulation, abuse, cheating) continue to repeat themselves, even though your partner is telling the therapist things are going well.
+This is especially true if the harmful behavior patterns (i.e., lying, control, manipulation, abuse, cheating) continue to repeat themselves, even though your partner is telling the therapist things are going well.
 If this is the case, initiate a private phone call or request a solo counseling session with your therapist.
 Let your therapist know how you are feeling at this point in your treatment process.
 Give your therapist an opportunity to address the problem.
 You might feel your therapist and your partner have partnered up and are building a case against you and creating an agenda that is not based in reality.
 If you find after discussing these dynamics with your therapist that you cannot trust them, trust your intuition.
 It is OK to end counseling with your therapist.
 You can say to your therapist, “Thank you for taking the time to work with me, but I do not feel this is a good fit.
 Can you recommend other therapists who specialize in________ (whatever the issue is)?”

-Experiencing toxic therapy creates an unsafe environment because you are submitting yourself to the therapist's authority in the most vulnerable, intimate way and trusting their clinical expertise.
+Experiencing harmful therapy creates an unsafe environment because you are submitting yourself to the therapist's authority in the most vulnerable, intimate way and trusting their clinical expertise.
 And if they abuse that authority, you are no longer safe under their counsel.
 If your partner is unwilling to go to another therapist, you may seek individual counseling to help you.
 If your partner asks you what you are talking about with your therapist, gently let them know you are working on your issues and how you feel.

 Your therapist will help you address the complexities of your situation and will guide you into the process of developing a strategy.
 The therapeutic focus will be on what you are learning about yourself instead of attacking, defending, or placing blame on your partner.